krtb/node-sandbox/my-first-app/Notes/thirdpartymiddle.md

 * list of all that are available
 * don't use all, have effect on performance
 * helmet
-  * sets various http headers
+  * sets various http headers to secure app
+* morgan
+  * used to log http requests